To follow the paleo diet, you first need to remove grains and dairy products from your life, but is almond milk paleo? Let’s find out.

 Is Almond Milk Paleo?
 Here are the Facts!

-The diet paleo diet, which is also known by different names such as the stone-age diet, has become increasingly popular as a result of recent research.
+The paleo diet, also known by different names such as the stone-age diet, has become increasingly popular due to recent research.

 The diet is a high protein diet that supports the consumption of good fats and low carbohydrates.